lukemunsch/anime-character-base/README.md

 Django docs have played a big role in helping me to create a properly working site and undestanding the benefits of using this framework.

 Stackoverflow users facing similar problems and their comments have been crucial to helping me find solutions to my own issues.
 I am very appreciative of others helpful responses.

+Other research has been done to help me, but their sources have only been used as inspiration, not copying directly from their work.